hassan171/hz_loading_screen/README.md

 ## Examples

-The package includes a comprehensive example app demonstrating various use cases:
+The package includes a comprehensive interactive example app demonstrating all features:

-- Simple loading screen
-- Custom styled loading
-- Progress-based loading
+- **Interactive Controls**: Live configuration with switches, dropdowns, and sliders
+- **All Animation Types**: Test all 8 entrance/exit animations
+- **Position Testing**: Try all positioning options with custom alignments
+- **Blur Effects**: Experiment with backdrop blur and color filters
+- **Auto-dismiss Demos**: See auto-hide functionality with progress tracking
+- **Progress Variations**: Both circular and linear progress indicators
-- Custom progress builders
+- **Custom Builders**: Examples of custom text and progress builders

-- Timer-based interactions
+### Key Demo Features

+- **Real-time Configuration**: Floating action button to test current settings
+- **Comprehensive Controls**: Over 30 interactive controls for all parameters
+- **Live Preview**: See changes immediately with the floating test button
+- **Configuration Display**: Current settings shown in an organized card

 To run the example: